 Benefits of 100% Electric

 Of course, this is a step-by-step process.
-More and more cities in California are progressing towards 100% electric.
-Over fifty cities and counties are now voting on legislature regarding all electric construction and electric transportation.
-As of now, only about 10% of Americas primary energy comes from renewable resources.
+More and more cities in California are progressing towards 100% electricity.
+Over fifty cities and counties are now voting on legislature regarding all-electric construction and electric transportation.
+As of now, only about 10% of America’s primary energy comes from renewable resources.
 In the past, the United States has primarily been dependent on oil and natural gas.
 California is now taking the lead away from that paradigm, toward renewable forms of electricity.
-About 40% of their energy comes from renewable energy and other alternative resources such as biomass and hydropower.
+Roughly 40% of their energy comes from renewable energy and other alternative resources such as biomass and hydropower.

 100% Electric Buildings: